Barcelona Breast Meeting 2015

 The conference began on March 11th, with a Faculty dinner the evening before in the Gothic area of Barcelona.
 I met other presenters from countries including Italy, Germany, Mexico, Spain, Belgium, Finland, England, Argentina, Singapore, France and Hong Kong.

-I was one of three presenters from the United States and one of 6 women on Faculty.
-It was a true honor to be invited guest Faculty.
 The meeting was held at the historic and beautiful Hospital de Sant Pau, the oldest hospital in Spain.
 Founded in 1401, Plastic Surgery and Reconstructive Microsurgery is prominent at this university hospital.
 The BBM meeting’s host, Dr. Jaume Masia, is at the forefront of research and advances in breast reconstruction, surgical treatment of lymphedema including “super-microsurgery” and lymph node microvascular transplantation, and aesthetic surgery of the breasts.

 I met Dr. Masia over 10 years ago through our mutual friend and colleague Dr. Bob Allen at our GABRs (Group for the Advancement of Breast Reconstruction) private meeting of Breast Reconstructive Microsurgeons, and we have remained friends in touch through the ASRM (American Society for Reconstructive Microsurgery) annual scientific meeting yearly since then.